 After trialing and rigorous testing with Pultron Composites, a final resin change was made to increase flexural and fatigue properties.
 A huge improvement in performance was achieved and the new shaker component is still a commercial success 15 years on.

 With the improved shaker system and the reliability of the composite rod, the shaker rate has been slowed while running the grape harvester at the same speed.
 The significant reduction in shaker system speed has resulted in better fruit harvesting, reduced MOG, and less machine wear.

-Agri-Tech Solutions owner, Grant Sewell supplies quality components to the agricultural and horticultural sectors in New Zealand, Australia, South Africa, Canada, and Israel.
+Agri-Tech Solutions International founder, Grant Sewell supplies quality components to the agricultural and horticultural sectors in New Zealand, Australia, South Africa, Canada, and Israel.